Volcano (1997 film)

-Volcano is a 1997 American disaster film directed by Mick Jackson and produced by Neal H. Moritz and Andrew Z. Davis.
-The film stars Tommy Lee Jones, Anne Heche, Don Cheadle, and Keith David and tells the story of an effort to divert the path of a dangerous lava flow through the streets of Los Angeles following the formation of a volcano at the La Brea Tar Pits.
-The storyline was conceived from a screenplay written by Jerome Armstrong and Billy Ray, and was inspired by the 1943 formation of the Parícutin volcano in Mexico.
+Volcano is a 1997 American disaster film directed by Mick Jackson, written by Jerome Armstrong and Billy Ray, and produced by Neal H. Moritz and Andrew Z. Davis.
+The film stars Tommy Lee Jones in the lead role, with Anne Heche, Don Cheadle and Keith David.
+It tells the story of an effort to divert the path of a dangerous lava flow through the streets of Los Angeles following the formation of a volcano at the La Brea Tar Pits.
+The story was inspired by the 1943 formation of the Parícutin volcano in Mexico.

 Volcano was released by 20th Century Fox in the United States on April 25, 1997.
-It received mixed reviews from critics and grossed $122 million worldwide on a $90 million budget.
+It received mixed reviews from critics and was a box-office success grossing $122.8 million worldwide on a $90 million budget.